bpeters-cmu/dns-threat-analyser/README.md

 ```
 cd dns-threat-analyser
 docker build -t benpeters/dns-threat-analyser .
-PORT=8080; docker run -p 127.0.0.1:$PORT:$PORT --env PORT=$PORT benpeters/dns-threat-analyser:latest
+PORT=8080; docker run --name dta -p 127.0.0.1:$PORT:$PORT --env PORT=$PORT benpeters/dns-threat-analyser:latest
 ```
 ### How to use the service
-After starting the service it will be available to query at `127.0.0.1:8080/graphql`
+After starting the service it will be available to query at `127.0.0.1:8080/graphql` or at the custom port provided

 The service provides the following queries and mutations:
 * mutation **enque** - Looks up a list of IP's against the spamhause DNSB and stores the result in sqlite.
 It will return a list with status update for each IP provided